-Co-creation - active participation in devising +/ creating, curating cultural experiences.
+Co-creation - active participation in devising +/creating, curating cultural experiences.

-Action Planning: Check Evidence to use Realistic timeline and resources Evidence of success of previous tactics Clear who is doing what Process for review and deciding to adapt Evidence of audience preferences (Refer to four "P"s of marketing practice) Pricing analysis Testing/experimenting with pilots Questions to ask Are you that aspects of the mix are suitable for target audiences?
+Action Planning: Check Evidence to use Realistic timeline and resources Evidence of success of previous tactics Clear who is doing what Process for review and deciding to adapt Evidence of audience preferences (Refer to four "P"s of marketing practice) Pricing analysis Testing/experimenting with pilots Questions to ask Tools & Resources Questions to ask Are you sure that aspects of the mix are suitable for target audiences?
 What can you do to find out?
-How can you make sure everyone who needs to understands the plan?
 Tools & Resources Audience Development Planner tool "RACI" - system for plotting who does what